Ford Escape: First generation (2001)

 Ford also sold the first generation Escape in Europe and China as the Ford Maverick, replacing the previous Nissan-sourced model.
-Then in 2004, for the 2005 model year, Ford's Mercury division released a rebadged version called the Mercury Mariner, sold mainly in North America.
+For the 2005 model year, Ford's Mercury brand introduced the rebadged version as the Mariner, marketed in the UnA. and Mexico.
 The first-generation Escape remains notable as the first SUV to offer a hybrid drivetrain option, released in 2004 for the 2005 model year to North American markets only.
 CKD production began in 2002 at Ford Lio Ho Motor Co. in Taiwan for various Asian markets.
-One difference between the Tribute and the Ford Escape is that, in an effort to culture a sporty image, the Tribute's suspension is tuned for a firmer ride than the Escape.
+The Tribute's suspension was tuned for a firmer ride than the Escape.

 Mainstream production of the first generation Escape/Tribute ended in late 2006.
 For Asia-Pacific markets, both received respective facelifts in 2006 and had production fully transferred to Ford Lio Ho in Taiwan.
 Extended production of the Mazda lasted until 2010, and until 2012 for Ford.